-The “controlling” person do everything to be a responsible, strong, special and important person.
+The “controlling” person does everything to be a responsible, strong, special, and important person.
 The controlling person likes to direct other people.
 They’re very physical and call attention to themselves.
 Likewise, they like to plan everything and arrive early to ensure control over everything.
 Their reputation is paramount, and they want others to know what they’re capable of.

 The “controlling” person doesn’t trust easily.
 In fact, they have trouble confiding and don’t show their vulnerabilities.
 In addition, they don’t keep their commitments or their promises or have to force themselves to keep them.
 They lie easily.
 Furthermore, they are gifted with the power of seduction and easily manipulate others to get their way.

 They’re good actors.

 The “controlling” person likes to make their performances noticed.
 They expect a lot from others and are therefore very demanding with them.
 The controlling person understands and acts quickly.
 They are intolerant and impatient, especially with those who are slower than them.
 As a matter of fact, they think of themselves as indispensable and like to think that others would not succeed without them.

 The “controlling” person is skeptical and has changing moods.
 They’re afraid of disengagement.
 The controlling person has a hard time accepting the unexpected and hates to have to change their plans.